si9int/cc.py/README.md

-  -h, --help            show this help message and exit -y YEAR, --year YEAR  limit the result to a specific year (default: all) -o OUT, --out OUT     specify an output file (default: domain.txt)
+  -h, --help            show this help message and exit -y YEAR, --year YEAR  limit the result to a specific year (default: all) -o OUT, --out OUT     specify an output file (default: domain.txt) -l, --list            Lists all available indexes
+  -i INDEX, --index INDEX
+                        Crawl for a specific index (this will crawl all pages!)
 ```

 **Example**